 Sale Price - Purchase Price = Gain

-Let's assume you purchase 100of Company XYZ for $1 per share.
+Let's assume you purchase 100 shares of Company XYZ for $1 per share.
 After three months, the share price increases to $5.
-This means the value of the has increased from $100 to $500, for a gain of $400.
+This means the value of the investment has increased from $100 to $500, for a gain of $400.

 Gains are taxable, but only when they are realized.
-That is, they only become taxable when the IRS considers nearly every owned by individuals and companies as capital assets and thus subject to capital gains .is sold.
+That is, they only become taxable when the asset is sold.
 Until that point, any gains are considered unrealized and are not taxable.
-The
+The IRS considers nearly every asset owned by individuals and companies as capital assets and thus subject to capital gains taxes.

 Some retirement vehicles, such as 401(k)s and IRAs, allow investors to buy and sell assets within these vehicles without becoming subject to capital gains tax.
 This tax deferral effectively gives investors a larger balance on which to compound interest or returns, with capital gains tax applying only when the investor begins to make withdrawals.